Q: What should I do if I, or my guest, feel unwell but I have a scan booked with you?

 A: Please arrive at your appointment time (not early) as you will already have completed your consent form online.
 This is to limit your contact with others, as you shouldn't then cross over with anyone else in the Scan Centre.

 Q: How long will my appointment take?

-A: Depending on the type of scan you book, you may be with us for 30 minutes to an hour.
+A: Depending on the type of scan you book, you may be with us for 15 to 30 minutes.
 Please take a look at our Scan Options section.

 Q: How many people can I bring with me?

 A: At this time we can allow one adult to attend with you, but no children unfortunately.

 Q: Can I bring children to my scan?